TechnicalBuyback & Burn

 HyperEVM

 On HyperEVM, WGC maintains a WGC/WHYPE liquidity pool with a 1% swap fee.
-Core LP positions for this pool are permanently locked via HyperSwap’s Burn & Earn vault, ensuring liquidity can’t be withdrawn.
+Core LP positions for this pool are permanently locked via HyperSwap’s Burn & Earn vault.

 Swap fees generated by the core LP positions accrue in WHYPE and WGC to 63 delegate NFTs, all owned by Wild Goat Coin’s Collect, Buy & Burn contract.